-By conducting massive experiments on Task 1 and Task 2, we can observe some interesting results.
-In terms of sensitivity of FL parameters, such as $B$ and $E$, ChainFL has the same characters as FedAvg.
-With the increase of computation per device, the convergence will be speeded when the local training has not taken full advantage of the local data.
-However, a larger $E$ will lead to overfitting when the local data has been fully utilized, which will negatively affect the global model.
-From Fig. \ref{fig:task1EwithGeANDGr} for Task 1 and Fig. \ref{fig:task2EwithGeANDGr} for Task 2, we can observe that ChainFL needs more global epochs and gradients to reach the preset values (accuracy/perplexity of 0.95/150).
-Although ChainFL is slightly worse than FedAvg due to the model consensus among multiple shards in the early stage, the training process of ChainFL in the later stage usually brings faster convergence and higher accuracy with the assistance of other shards, which are indicated in Fig. \ref{fig:task1AccWITHLoss} and Fig. \ref{fig:task2PpWITHLoss}.
-Besides, in an environment where there are no malicious devices and stale models are not considered, the AsynFL can perform fast and stable iterative updates to achieve better performance, which is in line with the conclusions of \cite{xie2019asynchronousfederated}.
-However, the performance of AsynFL will suffer a significant decrease while malicious devices exist and show no resistance to attacks.
-We can observe that ChainFL is quite resistant to malicious devices thanks to the consensus on the evaluation metric of the local model in the subchain.
-Moreover, the consensus-based virtual pruning of the mainchain efficiently eliminate the malicious model published by the malicious shard to maintain a stable convergence of the accuracy of the global model.
+Extensive experiments on Task 1 and Task 2 reveal key insights.
+ChainFL shares similar FL parameter ($B$ and $E$) sensitivities with FedAvg, where increased computational resources per device speed up convergence when the local training has not fully utilized the available local data.
+However, higher $E$ values can cause overfitting and adversely affect the global model once local data is thoroughly utilized.
+Fig. \ref{fig:task1EwithGeANDGr} and Fig. \ref{fig:task2EwithGeANDGr} show that ChainFL requires more global epochs and gradients to meet preset accuracy/perplexity targets (0.95/150).
+Despite initial lag compared to FedAvg due to multi-shard model consensus, ChainFL often achieves faster convergence and higher accuracy, as shown in Fig. \ref{fig:task1AccWITHLoss} and Fig. \ref{fig:task2PpWITHLoss}.
+On the other hand, in an environment without malicious devices and stale models, AsynFL exhibits fast and stable iterative updates that lead to superior performance, consistent with the findings of \cite{xie2019asynchronousfederated}.
+However, the performance of AsynFL experiences a significant decline in the presence of malicious devices, as it lacks resistance against attacks.
+In contrast, ChainFL demonstrates resilience against such threats, which is attributed to its local model evaluation consensus within each subchain.
+Moreover, the consensus-based virtual pruning of the mainchain efficiently eliminates the malicious model published by the malicious shard to maintain a stable convergence of the accuracy of the global model.